Industry-Wide "Project of the Year" Competition Will be Best Yet

 Unlimited Residential: Single-family residences larger than 6,000 sq. ft.

-Additionally, the competition is open to any type or brand of ICF, and projects may be submitted by anyone associated with the project in any way,
+The competition is open to any type or brand of ICF, and projects may be submitted by anyone associated with the project.

-Photography Requirements - A minimum of 7 and a maximum of 20 photographs shall be submitted with each entry.
-At least 4 photos must be of the project under construction, and 3 must be of the finished project.
-Both interior and exterior photos are encouraged.
-Photos should be 300 dpi or better if digital.
+Photography Requirements: A minimum of 7 and a maximum of 30 photographs shall be submitted with each entry.
+At least 4 photos must be of the project under construction, and 3 must be of the finished project, including at least one photo each showing the completed interior and exterior

 Additional Information: If you have questions or need additional information, email Clark Ricks at email@example.com.

-Complexity and Creativity: 20% Complexity relates to difficulty of construction.
-A project with many angles, wall thicknesses, or other construction considerations scores higher than a simple rectangular footprint.
-Creativity refers to how the designer and contractor used ICFs to find innovative solutions to construction challenges and advance the industry.
+Complexity and Creativity: 15% A project with many angles, wall thicknesses, radius, or other construction considerations scores higher than a simple rectangular footprint.
+The number of window and door openings and steel embeds would also affect this portion of the score.
+Creativity refers to how the designer and contractor used ICFs to find innovative solutions to construction challenges, such as bracing modifications or new ways of reinforcing radius walls.

 Secrets of Winning Entries